solana-foundation/solana-improvement-documents/proposals/0057-duplicate-block-prevention.md

 ### Duplicate block resolution

 Against a powerful adversary, the preventative measures outlined above can be circumvented.
-Namely an adversary that controls a large percentage of stake and has the ability to create and straddle network partitions can circumvent the measures by isolating honest nodes in partitions.
+Namely an adversary that controls a large percentage (< 33%) of stake and has the ability to create and straddle network partitions can circumvent the measures by isolating honest nodes in partitions.
 Within the partition the adversaries can propagate a single version of the block, nullifying the effects of the duplicate witness proof.

 In the worse case we can assume that the adversary controls 33% of the network stake.
 By utilizing this stake, they can attack honest nodes by creating network partitions.
-In a turbine setup with offline nodes and malicious stake communicating through side channel, simulations show a 1% propagation to honest nodes given at least 15% honest nodes are in the partition.
+In a turbine setup with offline nodes and malicious stake communicating through side channel, simulations show that 1% of honest nodes can receive a block given that at least 15% honest nodes are in the partition.
 [1]

+Percentage online is the number of total stake online in the partition.
+These simulations were run with 33% of that stake being malicious.
+Malicious nodes communicate through side channel to receive the block, and therefore will always propagate shreds to their children, regardless of whether their parent sent them the shred.

+The simulation was run with 2 different stake weight distributions, an equal distribution where each validator had the same amount of stake, and a Mainnet distribution where the number of validators and stake weights directly mapped to the mainnet beta distribution as of Sept 14th 2023.

 Median stake recovered with 33% malicious, 10K trials
 | Percentage online | Equal stake | Mainnet stake |